LuxOps

 Pre-arrival preparation

-Before each shift, the front desk agent should review expected arrivals for the day.
-Flag VIPs, repeat guests, guests with special requests on file and any rooms blocked for early arrival.
-Identify rooms that are clean and inspected versus those still in progress.
-A prepared agent does not read the guest file for the first time when the guest is standing at the desk.
+Before each shift, review arrivals in the PMS, flag VIPs, repeat guests, birthdays, anniversaries, honeymoons, special requests and early arrival notes.
+Verify room assignments against guest preferences and housekeeping status.
+A prepared agent does not read the guest profile for the first time while the guest is standing at the desk.

 The check-in sequence